How Is A Video Made

 - Cast and Crew scheduling

-This is where we edit the footage that we captured and work our magic to create your video product.
-The first draft usually takes about 2 weeks to complete.
+Post-Production is where we edit the footage that we captured and work our magic to create your video product.

 - Data backup (3 backups, 2 physical – 1 cloud backup)